Cover image for Building optimized packages for conda-forge

 Bas Zalmstra

-Written by Bas Zalmstra a month ago
+Written by Bas Zalmstra 2 months ago

 Modern CPUs have powerful features that can make your code run significantly faster.
 One of these features is called Single Instruction, Multiple Data (SIMD) instruction sets.
 A recent article released by the authors of the open-source physics library box2d showcases how using modern CPU instruction sets can make a huge difference in performance.
 The article achieves a 2x speedup specifically, by using something called "Single Instruction, Multiple Data" or SIMD instructions, we'll get to what this actually means in a bit.